stephenberg/webSource/content/home/teaching.md

 +++

-+Statistics 571 - Statistics for Bioscience 1 (Fall 2018)
++Statistics 571 - Statistics for Bioscience I (Fall 2018)

 <!-- Notes for RStudio and R, based on Professor Murray Clayton's original notes using RCommander